mperezjigato/reportsweakly/definitiveWEEK9.md.md

  Ir  0.88888888889   0.66666666667   0.15570700293   0  0  0
  Ir  0.88888888889   0.77777777778   0.15570700293   0  0  0
 ```
+NOTE: Once ten millions of extra CPU time credits had been granted, the number of nodes (32) utilised for the latter calculation (graphene/Ir(111)) has been deemed as unfit for the tier2 machine category, and therefore, completing this calculation or carrying out the third ("large") as-provided PRACE benchmark calculation is out of the question.

 ![](graphene.png)

-## HPC calculations: Installation and first runs with GROMACS, PLUMED, ALPHAFOLD, OPENMM and OPENPATHSAMPLING
+## Installation of GROMACS, PLUMED, ALPHAFOLD, OPENMM and OPENPATHSAMPLING

 This section constitutes a work plan in itself, since none of those codes have been run as yet.
 We are currently gathering information, particulary regarding input file syntax and generic input files to be used as sample cases.
 The PDB file ("geometryCIF_PDB_XSF_FASTA" ("k-cl-sol.pdb") repository) corresponding to the structure below (two molecules forming a complex in a KCL (saline) water solution) provides a good sample to be run with most codes, except for AlphaFold (not a protein).
 The example has been taken from the PAPRIKA distribution [^1].
 See below: